sabahzero/Nobile-HerndayLabs_BioinformaticsWorkshop_Feb19-2019/README.md

   Now re-open your notebook.
 You should now see an option to create an R notebook:
   ![alt text](https://raw.githubusercontent.com/sabahzero/Nobile-HerndayLabs_BioinformaticsWorkshop_Feb19-2019/master/Relevant-Articles_Figures-of-Interest-Highlighted/Jupyter-Notebook_R-console.png)
   </br>
+  We're not going to make an R Jupyter notebook (because one has already been made for you here, yay!).
+But, we are going to need a folder we can easily access.
+Let's create one.
+Click on 'Desktop' in your browser and create a Folder inside titled "Feb19_Nobile-Hernday_Workshop".
+Now, go to your home Desktop on our personal computer.
+Do you see the folder there? </br>
   Checkpoint C </br>

   3. Install Git
   4. Use Git to download and move the .ipynb file from this tutorial repository to your personal computer